-The TSP CA shall issue certificates with X.509 v3 extensions as defined in RFC 5280 in addition to extensions indorsed by the CA/Browser Forum.
-Section 7.1 of the applicable CPS shall specify details of the contents of the certificates issued by the TSP CA.
+The Subordinate CA shall issue certificates with X.509 v3 extensions as defined in RFC 5280 in addition to extensions indorsed by the CA/Browser Forum and when applicable profiles described in the ETSI EN 319 412.
+Section 7.1 of the applicable CPS shall specify details of the contents of the certificates issued by the Subordinate CA.